Toddlers explore the world with fresh eyes, embracing everything with curiosity and love instead of fear and hate.

 They may want to cuddle excessively or request to only sleep with their parents.
 The overly affectionate toddler needs constant reassurance through touch and physical contact.

-Often, these behaviors are not limited to parents and other family members either.
+Often, these behaviors are not limited to parents and other family members.
 They will act the same way to friends and strangers alike.
 Stranger danger doesn’t exist to the overly affectionate toddler, so they will sit on their laps, hug, kiss, and talk to strangers without reserve.

 Now, keep in mind that overly affectionate is a relative term.
 What feels appropriate to you may be different for someone else.